Ebookchain/ebook-electron-official-docs/en/api/app.md

 You should call `event.preventDefault()` if you want to handle this event.

-### Event: 'activate' _OS X_
+### Event: 'activate' _macOS_

 Returns:

 * `event` Event
 * `hasVisibleWindows` Boolean

-Emitted when the application is activated, which usually happens when clicks on the applications's dock icon.
+Emitted when the application is activated, which usually happens when the user clicks on the application's dock icon.

+### Event: 'continue-activity' _macOS_

+Returns:

+* `event` Event
+* `type` String - A string identifying the activity.
+Maps to [`NSUserActivity.activityType`][activity-type].
+* `userInfo` Object - Contains app-specific state stored by the activity on another device.

+Emitted during [Handoff][handoff] when an activity from a different device wants to be resumed.
+You should call `event.preventDefault()` if you want to handle this event.

+A user activity can be continued only in an app that has the same developer Team ID as the activity's source app and that supports the activity's type.
+Supported activity types are specified in the app's `Info.plist` under the `NSUserActivityTypes` key.

 ### Event: 'browser-window-blur'